 Many bad presentations are a result of not using PowerPoint as a slide creation tool at all.
 Does that sound like a cryptic statement?
-Then let me encrypt it for you: many PowerPoint users just think of PowerPoint as an extension to Word and Excel, the other program that Microsoft included free of cost in the Office box.
+Then let me unravel it for you: many Office users think of PowerPoint as an extension to Word and Excel, the other programs that Microsoft bundled in the Office box.

-It gets worse -- not only do they think PowerPoint is like Word or Excel, they even use it that way -- think of PowerPoint with a Word or Excel approach.
-Since Microsoft has kept the interface in all these three programs so similar, Word and Excel users are comfortable with PowerPoint from the minute they start using it -- in fact some of them don't even notice that they are not using Word or Excel!
+It gets worse.
+Not only do some users believe that PowerPoint is like Word or Excel, they even use it that way.
+Imagine approaching PowerPoint with a Word or Excel approach?
+Since Microsoft has kept the interface in all these three programs so similar, Word and Excel users are comfortable with PowerPoint from the minute they start using it.
+In fact, some of them don't even notice that they are not using Word or Excel!

 On another front, I always mention in my training sessions that:

-And let's move on to Excel now -- Figure 2 shows a PowerPoint slide created by the Pentagon to assess some activities in Afghanistan -- if you thought that was bad, look at Figure 3 that shows what Wired magazine calls Pentagon’s craziest PowerPoint slide!
-It doesn't require a certification in space science to realize that these slides have been created by Excel users!
+And let's move on to Excel now.
+Figure 2 shows a PowerPoint slide created by the Pentagon to assess some activities in Afghanistan.
+If you thought that was bad, look at Figure 3 that shows what Wired magazine calls Pentagon’s craziest PowerPoint slide!
+It doesn't require a certification in space science to realize that these text-heavy slides are inspired by long spreadsheets, and have been created by Excel users!

 You can click both Figures 2 and 3 to see a larger view of these slides.